Research

 Urban Evolutionary Ecology

 My PhD research explored general patterns of ecology and evolution in urban environments.
 Cities are undergoing some of the most rapid environmental change of any ecosystem.
 Studies on urban ecology and evolution are growing in number, however there remain many unanswered questions.
 Together with collaborators, I created a roadmap for future research in the field.
 We identified the big, unanswered questions in the field, and highlight areas for better integration into urban management, conservation, and education.
-You can read more about this research here.
+This work has helped generate research in the field, including the creation of Urban Eco Evo Net, a research network to advance the study and understanding of eco-evolutionary dynamics in an urban planet

 In addition to this research, I have studied patterns of non-adaptive evolution across species, to better understand the effects of urbanization on genetic diversity and differentiation.
 I have also been involved in several opinion pieces calling for the better integration of human societal factors into urban ecology and evolution.